ohorace/CPSC4175/Homework/Homework 5.md

 Here is the question: Consider the software project you are working on for this class, and briefly state which view you think is more appropriate to your work.
 Justify your answer by making a reasonable argument as to why you answered this question the way you did.
 I think for our project, online banking, the approach of design being an iterative process within itself is more fitting.
 In our case, working on the design alone is almost a standalone phase of the project.
 Within the design process itself we ended up changing our entire project solely based on how we were designing our product.
-Although I understand where design fits in the grand scheme of software engineering, by itself itís an entire process.
+Although I understand where design fits in the grand scheme of software engineering, by itself it‚Äôs an entire process.
 In our case, our two design weeks have resulted in significant changes each time.
 Each of those changes led to us restarting our design process, or nearly restarting it, in each of our design weeks.

 7. What is the difference between testing an implementation and testing a design?
 Write a procedure for testing the design of the student graduation requirements problem in the questions above.
 Define